Anti-Defamation League: 2000s

 In 2003, the ADL opposed an advertising campaign by People for the Ethical Treatment of Animals (PETA) called "Holocaust on Your Plate" that compared animals killed in the meat industry to victims of the Holocaust.
 In 2005, PETA apologized for causing distress to the Jewish community through the campaign, though in 2008, the Chief Rabbinate announced that it was planning to gradually phase out the use of the "shackle and hoist" method of kosher slaughter in Israel and South America, in part in response to pressure from PETA.

 As of 2007, the ADL said it was archiving MySpace pages associated with white supremacists as part of its effort to track extremism.

-The ADL opposed 2008 California Proposition 8, a ballot successful initiative that banned same-sex marriage.
+The ADL opposed 2008 California Proposition 8, a successful ballot initiative that banned same-sex marriage.
 It did so alongside Jewish organizations, including the National Council of Jewish Women and the Progressive Jewish Alliance.
 The ADL filed amicus briefs urging the Supreme Court of California, Ninth Circuit, and the Supreme Court to invalidate Prop 8.
+(Proposition 8 was later ruled unconstitutional and subsequently repealed.)
 In 2015, the ADL opposed the State Religious Freedom Restoration Acts, state laws that used the United States Supreme Court decision in Burwell v.
 Hobby Lobby Stores, Inc. recognizing a for-profit corporation's claim of religious belief.
 The ADL opposed these laws out of concern they largely targeted LGBT people or denied access to contraceptives to employees of religiously owned businesses.

 The ADL became independent from B'nai B'rith in 2009, dropping the reference to the other organization in its name.